SeanZsya/tdle/README.md

   We tried to minimize the unnecessary use of third-party libraries (like OpenCV, tf, etc).
 Simple external functions were implemented manually.

-  - **Basic ROS Environment**
+  - **ROS Environment**

       Make sure you have ROS environment properly installed.
-This project has been tested on several devices under [ROS-Melodic](http://wiki.ros.org/melodic/Installation/Ubuntu) and [ROS-Noetic](http://wiki.ros.org/noetic/Installation/Ubuntu). (`Desktop-Full` version is recommend)
+This project has been tested on several devices under [ROS-Melodic](http://wiki.ros.org/melodic/Installation/Ubuntu) and [ROS-Noetic](http://wiki.ros.org/noetic/Installation/Ubuntu). (`Desktop-Full` version is recommended)

   - **Local Planner**

       Currently, TDLE uses `TEB` as its local planner by default.
 Install it with:

         sudo apt install ros-noetic-navigation
         sudo apt install ros-noetic-teb-local-planner

       At the same time, `DWA`, which is already included in `ros-noetic-navigation`, can also be used as the local planner.
 You can change the `planner_name` parameter in `tdle_sim.launch`.

   - **Cartographer_ROS**

-    TDLE use cartographer as its mapping module, with a few adaptions that make it suitable for exploration.
-Using [this fork](https://github.com/SeanZsya/cartographer_ros) instead of original repository.
+    TDLE uses cartographer as its mapping module, with a few adaptions that make it suitable for exploration.
+Using [this fork](https://github.com/SeanZsya/cartographer_ros) instead of the original repository.

-    In fact, TDLE supports any method that can generate an occupancy grid map with message type `nav_msgs/OccupancyGrid`.
+    In fact, TDLE supports any method that can generate an occupancy grid map with the message type `nav_msgs/OccupancyGrid`.

   - **Gazebo Models** (optional)

-    The model files required by `robot(turtlebot3-waffle)` and `museum simulation scene `have been placed in folder `sim_models`, no need for additional downloads.
+    The model files required by `robot(turtlebot3-waffle)` and `simulation scene(museum)` have been placed in the folder `sim_models`, no need for additional downloads.

-    If you want to use the `library simulation scene`, please download [extra models](https://github.com/aws-robotics/aws-robomaker-bookstore-world/tree/ros1/models), put them in your Gazebo model folder (usually `~/.gazebo/models`), and change the `world_name` parameter in `tdle_sim.launch`.
+    If you want to use the `simulation scene(library)`, please download [extra models](https://github.com/aws-robotics/aws-robomaker-bookstore-world/tree/ros1/models), put them in your Gazebo model folder (usually `~/.gazebo/models`), and change the `world_name` parameter in `tdle_sim.launch`.

 ### Run TDLE